vpelss/imok_wp/README.md

 ## To Do

-- templates for most displays
+- imnotok message?
+- accounts not checked in and how long. delete option???
+- maybe email to admin or special email address?
+- option to set main page, with warning first
+-don't send last email on imok
-	- settings : unlimited emails?
+- settings : 5 x unlimited emails?
-	- emails : imok , imnotok , admin settings
-	- menu shows only : pages required

 - commands in first page and load modules as required
-- better email admin link
+- email admin link in email???
-- request in email to stop account emails
 - security issues

 - alert to text
 - alert to social media

--rename logged in page to IMOK
--hide IMOK Settings Fields and menu

--test admin access to user, it may not work....
-Do we need this???
-Nice to have...

 //fixes
 	//security benefit to commands going through : /wp-admin/admin-post.php
 	//<a href="<?php echo esc_url( $user_url ); >"><?php echo esc_html( $user_name ); ></a>

 //audio alarm. bypass dom interaction?
 //no audio alarm option in settings?